AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 ### Tumor Mutation Burden Calculation

 For each experimental strategy and TMB calculation, the intersection of the genomic regions effectively being surveyed are used.
+Only Strelka2 and Mutect2 agreement were used for TMB calculations.
+This is because of some [complications identified with Lancet's performance on WXS data](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/snv-callers/lancet-wxs-tests).
 Only Strelka2 and Mutect2 agreement was used for TMB calculations.
 This is because of some [complications identified with Lancet's performance on WXS data](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/snv-callers/lancet-wxs-tests).
 These genomic regions are used for first filtering mutations to these regions and then for using the size in bp of the genomic regions surveyed as the TMB denominator.